bc-anaisabel/meta_analysis_climate_restor/README.md

-# Does climate deviation can predict if restoration of terrestrial ecosystems will be succesful?
+# Does climate deviation from the past can predict if restoration of terrestrial ecosystems will be succesful?

 Summary: In this study I want to analyze if climate deviation has an effect in the restoration of terrestrial ecosystems.